IRA Basis Calculation

 Sometimes part of the money you have in a traditional IRA isn’t subject to income taxes when you take it out.
 Normally, the money in your traditional IRA is taxable when withdrawn.
 The non-taxable part, if any, is what the Internal Revenue Service calls your IRA basis.
 Correctly calculating and tracking IRA basis insures you won’t get stuck paying taxes on them that you don’t really owe.

 When you or your spouse are covered by a work-related retirement plan such as a 401(k) and you make more than the annual IRS limit, the deduction for IRA contributions is “phased out.”
-Suppose you file as single taxpayer.
-At the time of publication, your phase-out range was $58,000 to $68,000.
-If your adjusted gross income was more than $68,000, your allowed deduction was zero.
+Suppose you file as single taxpayer, for 2018 your phase-out range is $120,000 to $134,999.
+If your adjusted gross income is equal to or greater than $135,000, your allowed deduction is zero.
 Any contributions were nondeductible and added to your IRA basis.
-But suppose you made $62,000.
-That’s $4,000 more than the income level at which the phase-out starts and 40 percent of the difference between $58,000 and $68,000.
-Your deduction is therefore reduced by 40 percent of $5,000, or $2,000.
-If you contribute the nondeductible $2,000 anyway, it adds to your IRA basis

 Tracking Your Basis